 You are expected to attend and to contribute to the discussion and activities in all classes.
 Your class participation includes both general discussions as well as thoughtful, consistent contributions to the in-class activities (e.g., role plays) that we will complete in class.
-Although the quantity of your ongoing contributions will be considered, the quality is very important.
-Participation is worth 20% of your grade; feedback will be provided after the first 6 classes (between October 26nd and 29th).
 Throughout the semester, you will be expected to participate in role plays.
 Although this type of activity is often challenging and can be uncomfortable, it is crucial for acquiring new clinical skills.
-For full participation marks, you are expected to fully engage in the activities.
 I am committed to creating a safe and respectful atmosphere where you can practice various skills through role-plays comfortably (and of course, I will join in as well!).